Picovoice/porcupine/README.md

 ### Acknowledgements

-* Thank you @veeableful for adding C++ QT demo.
+* Thank you @veeableful for adding C++ and Rust demo.
 * Thank you @fquirin for adding non-blocking Python demo.
-* Thank you @dyah10 for adding watchOS binding and demo application.
+* Thank you @dyah10 for adding watchOS binding and demo.

-## Tools used

-[MXNet](https://github.com/apache/incubator-mxnet) is used for training DNNs.

 ## Releases

-### v1.4.0 July 20, 2018
+### v1.4.0 - July 20, 2018

-* Improved accuracy across all models (specifically tiny variant)
+* Improved accuracy across all models (specifically tiny variant).
-* Runtime optimizations
+* Runtime optimizations.
-* Updated documentation
+* Updated documentation.

-### v1.3.0 June 19, 2018
+### v1.3.0 - June 19, 2018

-* Added tiny model (200 KB) for deeply embedded platforms.
+* Added tiny model (200 KB) for deeply-embedded platforms.
 * Improved accuracy.
-* Runtime optimization and bug fixes.
+* Runtime optimizations and bug fixes.

-### v1.2.0 April 21, 2018
+### v1.2.0 - April 21, 2018

-* Runtime optimization across platforms.
+* Runtime optimizations across platforms.
 * Added support for watchOS.

 ### v1.1.0 - April 11, 2018

-Added multiple wake-word detection capability.
-Porcupine can now detect multiple wake words with virtually no added CPU/memory footprint.
+* Added multiple command detection capability.
+Porcupine can now detect multiple commands with virtually no added CPU/memory footprint.

 ### v1.0.0 - March 13, 2018

-Initial release.
+* Initial release.

 ## License

-Anything you find in this repository is licensed under Apache 2.0.
+This repository is licensed under Apache 2.0.
 This allows running the library on all supported platforms.
 Furthermore, custom wake-words can be generated for Linux, Mac, and Windows.

-Custom wake-words for other platforms are provided with the purchase of commercial license.
-In order to purchase a commercial license send an email to contact@picovoice.ai with a brief description of your use case.
+Custom wake-words for other platforms are only provided with the purchase of the commercial license.
+In order to inquire about the commercial license send an email to contact@picovoice.ai with a brief description of your use case.